stefandevai/stella-engine/lib/sol2/docs/source/api/this_environment.rst

 *retrieving the environment of the calling function*

 Sometimes in C++ it's useful to know where a Lua call is coming from and what :doc:`environment<environment>` it is from.
-The former is covered by Lua's Debug API, which is extensive and is not fully wrapped up by sol2.
-But, sol2 covers the latter in letting you get the environment of the calling script / function, if it has one. ``sol::this_environment`` is a *transparent argument* and does not need to be passed in Lua scripts or provided when using :doc:`sol::function<function>`, similar to :doc:`sol::this_state<this_state>`:
+The former is covered by Lua's Debug API, which is extensive and is not fully wrapped up by sol3.
+But, sol3 covers the latter in letting you get the environment of the calling script / function, if it has one. ``sol::this_environment`` is a *transparent argument* and does not need to be passed in Lua scripts or provided when using :doc:`sol::function<function>`, similar to :doc:`sol::this_state<this_state>`:

 .. code-block:: cpp
 	:linenos:

-	#define SOL_CHECK_ARGUMENTS
+	#define SOL_ALL_SAFETIES_ON
-	#include <sol.hpp>
+	#include <sol/sol.hpp>

 	#include <iostream>